-Hyperthyroidism (the overproduction of thyroid hormone) can be caused by different things, most of which cause the thyroid gland to produce too much thyroxine.
+Hyperthyroidism (the overproduction of thyroid hormone) can be caused by different mechanisms.
 Graves’ disease is the most common cause of hyperthyroidism.
-In Graves’ disease the body produces antibodies which damage the thyroid and cause the release of thyroid hormones.
-Antibodies are like our body's soldiers and are produced to fight infections and any other harmful invaders that could damage the body.
+In Graves’ disease the body produces antibodies that damage the thyroid and cause the release of thyroid hormones.
+Antibodies are produced to fight infections and any other harmful invaders that could damage the body.
 Sometimes, for reasons that aren't clear, the body produces antibodies that attack our own tissues.
-The production of antibodies against our own tissues is known as an autoimmune disease.
-In Graves’ disease, these antibodies may also attack the eyes causing inflammation of the eye muscles.
+The production of antibodies against our own tissues leads to an autoimmune disease.
+In Graves’ disease, the thyroid gland, may become enlarged and swollen.
+An enlarged thyroid gland is called a goitre.
+These antibodies may also attack the eyes causing inflammation of the eye muscles.
 This can lead to problems with vision and also an enlargement of the eyes as the muscle behind the eyes becomes swollen.
-The thyroid gland, which is also under attack by the antibodies, may also become enlarged and swollen.
-An enlarged thyroid gland is called a goitre.

 Other causes of hyperthyroidism

 Other causes of hyperthyroidism include inflammation of the thyroid gland which is known as thyroiditis.
-It generally occurs after a viral illness (which is known as subacute thyroiditis) or a pregnancy (postpartum thyroiditis).
-It may also be caused by autoimmune diseases other than Graves disease, as well as by some medications e.g. amiodorone or lithium.
+It generally occurs after a viral illness (which is known as subacute thyroiditis) or after a pregnancy (postpartum thyroiditis).
+Hyperthyroidism may also be caused by autoimmune diseases that are different to Graves disease, as well as by some medications e.g. amiodorone or lithium.

 Less commonly hyperthyroidism is caused by a growth of part of the thyroid gland called a nodule.
 A nodule is simply a lump of tissue.
 One nodule may develop (e.g. toxic solitary adenoma) or occasionally multiple nodules may form (e.g. multinodular goitre).These nodules contain abnormal thyroid tissue so that the thyroid gland ends up producing more thyroid hormone than normal.
 They are usually non cancerous.